 \textbf{Retrieval-Augmented Generation Systems.} Retrieval-augmented generation (RAG) systems may include various framework-specific components \cite{yang2024rag, ye2024boosting} but at least incorporate a retriever component \cite{asai2023self, hambarde2023information, yang2024rag}.
 SotA LLM's factual errors \cite{mallen2023trustlanguagemodelsinvestigating, min2023factscorefinegrainedatomicevaluation} are reduced by enhancing the LLM prompt with additional query-based retrieved information, reducing hallucinations \cite{yang2024rag, asai2023self} through including up-to-date information \cite{jaenich2024fairness}.
 Recent research demonstrates the impact of retrievers and functionalities on RAG systems, among others, that sparse retrievers excel in capturing lexical tasks while dense retrievers excel in semantic tasks \cite{cuconasu2024power, hambarde2023information}.

 \textbf{Tool-Calling.} While retrieval focuses on retrieving information from a fixed corpus, calling tools provide a framework that is used for specialized retrieval, which can additionally replace emerging capabilities of LLMs.
 Fundamental retrieval tasks, QA datasets based on Wikipedia corpus \cite{instructRAG}, have been extensively studied over the past years, focusing on increasing the precision and recall of retrieving ground-truth documents.
-Additional performance improvements have been achieved through RAG-solutions by including additional components to guide or judge the retrieval process through additional retrieval rounds \cite{yang2024rag}, self-reflection \cite{yang2018hotpotqa}, or adaptive retrieval \cite{zhang2024retrievalqaa, liu2024ctrlaadap, asai2023self}.
-Calling tools, accessing up-to-date information \cite{TxAgent} or outsourcing capabilities \cite{}, through API endpoints builds upon the RAG structure and previous works.
-In both scenarios, the task at hand requires being abstracted to a valid function call considering the intention and available functions \cite{}.
-Additionally, an execution function retrieves the information.
-The minimal structure favors adaptive-retrieval, accessing available databases, and outsourcing of emergent capabilities to smaller LLMs such as logical or mathematical reasoning by using existing frameworks \cite{}.
+Additional performance improvements have been achieved through RAG-solutions by including additional components to guide or judge the retrieval process through additional retrieval rounds \cite{yang2024rag}, self-reflection \cite{DBLP:journals/bioinformatics/JeongSSK24}, or adaptive retrieval \cite{zhang2024retrievalqaa, liu2024ctrlaadap, asai2023self}.
+Calling tools, accessing up-to-date information \cite{TxAgent} or outsourcing capabilities \cite{DBLP:conf/nips/SchickDDRLHZCS23}, through API endpoints builds upon the RAG structure and previous works.
+In both scenarios, the task at hand requires being abstracted to a valid function call considering the intention and available functions \cite{DBLP:conf/nips/PatilZ0G24}.
+Additionally, an execution function retrieves and parses the information back into the LLM context \cite{TxAgent}.